 When her father dies a broken man, Harry goes back on his promise and turns Rosina out onto the streets.
 She is forced to work the river herself, ferrying rubbish out of London and living rough.
 In spite of her hardships, she cannot forget her pirate and when tragedy threatens to strike once more she is forced to make a choice.
 But is she really prepared to risk everything for love?

-Dilly Court grew up in North East London and began her career in television, writing scripts for commercials.
-She is married with two grown-up children and four grandchildren, and now lives in Dorset on the beautiful Jurassic Coast with her husband and a large, yellow Labrador called Archie.
-She is the author of twelve novels.
-She also writes under the name of Lily Baxter.
+Dilly Court grew up in North-east London and began her career in television, writing scripts for commercials.
+She is married with two grown-up children and four grandchildren, and now lives in Dorset on the beautiful Jurassic Coast with her husband.
+She is the bestselling author of twenty-seven novels.